onefriendaday/Codeigniter-CRUD-Model/README.md

 #CodeIgniter-CRUD-Model

-Be aware this is not mean to be an ORM library.
+Be aware this is not meant to be an ORM library.
 It is a simple base model which your models can extend to give them supercharged features.
 This model doesn't require you to change how you would natively interact with CodeIgniter's database or Active Record class very much.
 It's not designed to help writing your database